Ajay008/OpenCV/Object Tracking/README.md

 > * (optional) press 'r' on keyboard to reset the selected image. so that you can select a new object to track
 > * the object will be marked if found in the coming frames.
 > * press Return/Enter key to exit.

+> Try this,
+> * Place the front page of book or a page with cartoons on it.
+(Because the objects will be unique and more features will be extracted and hence it will be track will higher accuracy.)

 ### Prerequisites :